-9.1 Notice of matter to be included on agenda by Councillor
+9.1.
+Notice of matter to be included on agenda by Councillor

-- 9.1.1 Any Councillor requesting a matter to be included on an agenda, must give notice in writing to the Chief Executive Officer at least five (5) business days before the notice of meeting is required to be given.
-This also includes a request under section 13 of Council's Investigations Policy. - 9.1.2 Councillors may advise whether the notice of motion is to go to the next ordinary meeting or next appropriate committee meeting.
-However the CEO, in setting the agendas, may determine that the notice of motion is best dealt with by another committee or ordinary meeting. - 9.1.3 Notice of motions must: - be framed as succinctly as possible; - not include argument or discussion or excessive background material; - be relevant to the good order of the business of the Council; and - not be an action that could be dealt within operational procedures.
+- 9.1.1 Any Councillor requesting a matter to be included on an agenda, must give notice in writing to the Chief Executive Officer at least five (5) business days before the notice of meeting is required to be given. - 9.1.2 Councillors may advise whether the notice of motion is to go to the next ordinary meeting or next appropriate committee meeting.
+However the CEO, in setting the agendas, may determine that the notice of motion is best dealt with by another committee or ordinary meeting.

+9.1.3 Notice of motions must:

+- be framed as succinctly as possible; - not include argument or discussion or excessive background material; - be relevant to the good order of the business of the Council; and - not be an action that could be dealt within operational procedures.

-9.2 Motion to be moved and seconded
+9.2.
+Motion to be moved and seconded